-Copyright (c) 1990-2005 Mark Hessling.
+Copyright (c) 1990-2022 Mark Hessling.

-THE Reference Manual Version 3.2 1 INTRODUCTION 1 LICENSE 1 THE BASICS 1 COMMAND-LINE SWITCHES 2 PROFILE FILE 3 COMMAND REFERENCE.
-5 ADD - add blank line.
-5 ALERT - display a user configurable dialog box with notification 5 ALL - select and display restricted set of lines.
-6 BACKWARD - scroll backwards [n] screens 6 BOTTOM - move to the bottom of the file.
-6 CANCEL - quit from all unaltered files in the ring 7 CAPPEND - append text after column pointer.
-7 CCANCEL - qquit from all files in the ring.
-7 CDELETE - delete text starting at column pointer.
-8 CFIRST - move column pointer to beginning of zone 8 CHANGE - change one string to another.
-CINSERT - insert text starting at the column pointer 9 CLAST - move the column pointer to end of zone CLIPBOARD - manipulate system clipboard CLOCATE - move the column pointer.
-CMATCH - find matching bracket character.
+Reference Manual Version 4.0

+INTRODUCTION.
+1

+LICENSE

+THE BASICS

+COMMAND-LINE SWITCHES

+PROFILE FILE

+COMMAND REFERENCE

+ADD - add blank line.

+ALERT - display a user configurable dialog box with notification

+ALL - select and display restricted set of lines.

+BACKWARD - scroll backward by number of screens or lines

+BOTTOM - move to the bottom of the file

+CANCEL - quit from all files in the ring

+CAPPEND - append text after column pointer.

+CCANCEL - qquit from all files in the ring

+CDELETE - delete text starting at column pointer.

+CFIRST - move column pointer to beginning of zone

+CHANGE - change one string to another

+CINSERT - insert text starting at the column pointer.

+CLAST - move the column pointer to end of zone.

+CLIPBOARD - manipulate system clipboard 10

+CLOCATE - move the column pointer.

+CMATCH - find matching bracket character

 CMSG - display text on command line.
-COMMAND - execute a command without translation COMPRESS - reduce spaces to tabs.
-CONTROLCHAR - allow control characters to be entered COPY - copies text from one position to another.
-COVERLAY - overlay text starting at the column pointer.
-CREPLACE - replace text starting at the column pointer CURSOR - move cursor to specified position.
-DEFINE - assign one or many commands to a key or mouse event DELETE - delete lines from a file.
-DIALOG - display a user configurable dialog box DIRECTORY - list the specified directory as an editable file DOS - execute an operating system command.
-DOSNOWAIT - execute an operating system command - no prompt DOSQUIET - execute an operating system command quietly DOWN - move forward in the file a number of lines DUPLICATE - duplicate lines.
+11

+COMMAND - execute a command without translation 11

+COMPRESS - reduce spaces to tabs.
+11

+CONTROLCHAR - allow control characters to be entered 11

+COPY - copies text from one position to another.
+12

+COVERLAY - overlay text starting at the column pointer 12

+CREPLACE - replace text starting at the column pointer 12

+CURSOR - move cursor to specified position.

+DEFINE - assign one or many commands to a key or mouse event 14

+DELETE - delete lines from a file.

+DIALOG - display a user configurable dialog box

+DIRECTORY - list the specified directory as an editable file

+DOS - execute an operating system command.

+DOSNOWAIT - execute an operating system command - no prompt

+DOSQUIET - execute an operating system command quietly

+DOWN - move forward in the file a number of lines

+DUPLICATE - duplicate lines.

 EDIT - edit another file or switch to next file.

-EDITV - set and retrieve persistent macro variables EMSG - display message.
-ENTER - execute a command EXPAND - expand tab characters to spaces.
-EXTRACT - obtain various internal information about THE.
-FFILE - force a FILE of the current file to disk.
+EDITY - set and retrieve persistent macro variables.

+EMSG - display message

+ENTER - execute a command

+EXPAND - expand tab characters to spaces.

+EXTRACT - obtain various internal information about THE

+FFILE - force a FILE of the current file to disk

 FILE - write the current file to disk and remove from ring.

-0
+FILE - WHIE THE CUITER THE TO CHISK AND TEMOVE FROM FING 20